 Taking the position: when you are satisfied with trace and tracking and sure about the position of your aim, then calm down and take your position.

-Be patient: Don’t haste to shoot after taking the position.
+Don’t haste to shoot after taking the position.
 Wait, wait, and be consistent and wait for the right moment.
 Hold your position, be patient, strengthen your grip on your arms.

 Where to shoot a squirrel: The best spot to shoot a squirrel is its head.
 As the squirrels are small and they move too fast to predict.
 If you aim for any other parts of the body, reduce the chances of getting it right if you missed the shot.
 So aim to shoot on the head.